 After spamming you with my Instagram stories from my recent weekend getaway to Mcleodganj, I received so many messages asking me about this beautiful place which is home to Dalai Lama.
 Hence, I thought to devote this blog post to some pictures from my trip and of-course my recommendations.
 I won’t share the proper itinerary since the trip was not at all pre planned, we just packed up our bags and headed out on a road trip from Delhi – Mcleodganj without having looked up for recommendations for places to visit or weather conditions there.

 On arriving Mcleodganj after 12 hours drive from Delhi, we headed straight to our hotel and got ready to explore the main tourist places there.
-The weather during this time was amazing.
+The weather during this time was ahh-mazing.
 Clouds were literally upon us and the mountains were lush green.
 You get used to getting wet every now and then as it rains too frequently during the day.

 As soon as we entered the city, I was in love with the backpacking culture here.
 You will spot a foreign face around every corner.
-Narrow streets lined up with organic cafes and shops owned by refugees selling Tibetan Handicrafts, boho clothes, crystals and Tibetan food fascinated me.
-Do try Thukpa, Momos, and Pastries if you are here.
-Everywhere you go, your eyes will look for deep red color.
-Mcleodganj is little Tibet in itself.
+Narrow streets lined up with organic cafes and shops owned by refugees selling Tibetan Handicrafts, boho clothes, crystals and Tibetan food fascinated me (my kind of place).
+Do try Thukpa, Momos, and Pastries if you are here because why not. :p

-We stayed at an OYO Hotel (Hotel Shivalik) – the best you will find near the city centre and the view of the mountains hiding behind clouds was mesmerizing.
+We stayed at an OYO Hotel (Hotel Shivalik) – the best you will find near the city center and the view of the mountains hiding behind clouds was mesmerizing.
 I used to wake up early and spend hours gazing at the mountains playing hide and seek with the clouds and revealing gorgeous sunrise.
 It was blissful!
 Being surrounded by nature in the quiet morning hours was straight up soul food.
 I hadn’t been around trees for more than a year so I was soaking in every second.